GibsonRuitiari/Weather-Tool/README.md

 2. Go to your terminal switch to the folder containing the repo specifically the main.py.
 3. Connect to the internet
 4. In your terminal type $ python3 main.py
-5. If you want to use another location, in your terminal type $ python3 main.py --location your-location eg python3 main.py --location london

 ---